 Spectre Marine’s training courses are reality-based and centred around practical exercises in realistic situations.
-In order to offer outstanding conditions, Spectre Marine has set up three fixed training camps in different places around the world selected on the basis of the areas’ unique training settings; the island of Tjörn off the west coast of Sweden, Java in Indonesia and Mozambique in Africa.
+In order to offer outstanding conditions, Spectre Marine has set up three fixed training camps in different places around the world selected on the basis of the areas’ unique training settings; the island of Tjörn off the west coast of Sweden and Java in Indonesia.

 We have plans to establish further installations in the future, but for the time being we make use of our ability to set up temporary camps whenever appropriate considering the customer’s requirements and the nature of the training assignment.

 “The natural setting, climate and culture differ greatly between the various places.
 Our specialist training programmes include so much more than being a helmsman, they address such things as logistics, service and safety,” says Andreas Isaksson, CEO.

 The majority of Spectre Marine’s instructors have military backgrounds and are engaged on a project basis.
 They are part of a worldwide network of specialists hand-picked for each individual training assignment.
 A major part of the courses focus on helmsmanship and navigation in the dark and difficult weather conditions.
 There’s no room for doubt on an urgent mission.

 A helmsman’s expertise must be second nature if he is to safely control a high-speed craft.
 All training follows the company’s watchwords: safety, judgement and seamanship.
 Sometimes local knowledge is an advantage for operators.
 On other occasions it’s important to train in unknown areas and unfamiliar conditions.
 Many organisations are set up for assignments in other countries.